 Maybe you’re working on a new product, an exciting project or even just a freebie you know your audience will love.
 Instead of just sending your list an email when it’s released, why not build buzz and anticipation?

 Send an email before your new project is released to get your subscribers as excited as you are about it.
+These buzz-building emails are a crucial part of effective marketing emails, helping to improve consumer engagement and drive conversions.

 14. The Testimonial Emails